 Tip #4: Sonara Camp

 Sonara Camp Restaurant offers a unique dining experience in the heart of the Arabian desert.
-The eco-friendly camp with zero waste policy, using ethical products, material and solar power, invites not only to quad biking, dune driving or sand boarding, but also to a fine dining experience.
+The eco-friendly camp features a zero-waste policy, using ethical products, sustainable materials, and solar power.

-French chef Frank Sanna has created a 3 course fusion Mediterranean sharing menu with locally sourced, fresh ingredients.
-He also caters to vegetarians, vegans and Kids with special menus.
-A private chauffeur and a shuttle service, kids activities, overnight stays and entertainment making this dining experience remarkable.
+He also caters to vegetarians, vegans, and kids with special menus.
+A private chauffeur, shuttle service, kids‘ activities, overnight stays, and entertainment make this dining experience remarkable.

-- Daily: 4pm – 10.30 pm
+- Daily: 4.30 pm – 10.30 pm

 -